rpip/paystack-go/README.md

 Where possible, the services available on the client groups the API into logical chunks and correspond to the structure of the Paystack API documentation at https://developers.paystack.co/v1.0/reference.

-#Note: This Project was forked off https://github.com/rpip/paystack-go with the intention to continue active development ad maintaince

 ## Usage

 ``` go